okaynils/nils.me/data/blog/ml-resources.md

 - [Data Driven Science & Engineering](https://databookuw.com/databook.pdf): A book going over the most important principles of Algebra and Calculus for ML/DS.
 - [An Introduction to Statistical Learning](https://www.statlearning.com/): The holy grail of Statistical Learning.
 This book is really good for beginners since it covers almost all the basics that more complex types of models later build upon.
     - [Stanford STATS202](https://web.stanford.edu/class/stats202/intro.html): Accompanying to the book, this syllabus covers the main topics with quick notes on how each algorithm works.
 Used this heavily when revising for the Statistical Learning class final.
+- [Foundations of Machine Learning](https://www.hlevkin.com/hlevkin/45MachineDeepLearning/ML/Foundations_of_Machine_Learning.pdf): A lot of alpha in this one.
+Fairly similar to [ISLP](https://www.statlearning.com/).
+If you understand the concepts in here you can follow and understand **every ML paper**.
+Not kidding.
 - [Andrej Karpathy on YouTube](https://www.youtube.com/andrejkarpathy): You probably already know this one but I can't stress it enough; Karpathy & Chill is what gets you straight A's.
 - [MIT 18.06 Linear Algebra](https://www.youtube.com/watch?v=J7DzL2_Na80&list=PL221E2BBF13BECF6C&index=3): This playlist is a gem for anyone who's new to  university level algebra.
 The videos are a bit older but Gilbert Strang's way of explaining concepts is second to none.
 - [Cornell CS4780 ML](https://www.youtube.com/watch?v=MrLPzBxG95I&list=PLl8OlHZGYOQ7bkVbuRthEsaLr7bONzbXS): This playlist also covers the same subjects as [An Introduction to Statistical Learning](https://www.statlearning.com/).
 I found Kilian Weinberger's lectures really good; he often brings a different perspective to some of the algorithms.
-- [Foundations of Machine Learning](https://www.hlevkin.com/hlevkin/45MachineDeepLearning/ML/Foundations_of_Machine_Learning.pdf): A lot of alpha in this one.
-If you understand the concepts in here you can follow and understand **every ML paper**.
-Not kidding.

 ## More in-depth